jessenjonas/MyDocs/docs/Networking/IPv4.md

 | 10.56.2.2     | 11000111.00111010.00111010.00000001  |
 | 199.58.58.1   | 11000111.00111010.00111010.00000001  |

+IPv4 uses the concept of a subnet mask to separate an address into the network portion and the host portion, giving IPv4 its hierarchical structure.

+IPv4 uses the concept of a subnet mask to separate an address into the network portion and the host portion, giving IPv4 its hierarchical structure.
 ## Methods to Assign IPv4 Addresses

 **Static** - Fixed Address,